christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

   + Open local browser and access http://localhost:8080/
   + Consult designated tester and other team members that services are working.

 ### Rollback Plan

-See previous section regarding roll-backs.
+See previous section regarding rollbacks.

 ## Post-Deployment Activities